AidanJReid/Forex-Comix-gitpod/README.md

 **Registration/Log-in** -
 Hugely important for future progress.
 The current ability for every visitor to add/delete comic could cause havoc to my database.
+NB.
+Post-Completion, this event DID actually take place - my db wiped.
+As a result, I've hidden my db details (as they were public on github before) and removeed the ability for users to delete!
+Lesson learnt!
 For the purposes of this project, I decided against setting up a registration page as it was not part of the requirements.
 Suffice to say, it will be added once I cover **Django** in the course.